kislayabhi/kislayabhi.github.io/_posts/2021-3-3-Lecture-Summaries.md

 * Once we ask sw ranganathanandaji -- he tried to explain -- he said it is right here.
 It is underlying -- is the reality of body-movie.
 Just like screen is underlying the movie, the reality of the movie..
 * The very nature of the Brahman, the svabhava is to keep the movie ongoing.
 * Question: "The movie is necessary in order for us to gain enlightenment." --> Two truths taught by the  Buddha.
 Without taking the help of the relative truth, one can't go to the Absolute Truth.
 Movie is very important to Enlightenment.
 * Person - the connection between the reality and power.
 Freedom of will is an oxymoron -- it is in causation.
+Our only problem is we are not able to distinguish between screen and movie and thus the movie suddenly appears Really real.
+What is in and through of this -- we are not able to see and discern -- is the screen.
+The movie is glorious, Give it an Oscar!
+Basically you are asking WHY MAYA?
+*  END!